Aniket2234/JwelryCatalogV5/replit.md

 **Date**: October 3, 2025

-This project was successfully imported into Replit.
-All dependencies have been installed and the project structure is configured properly.
+This project was successfully imported into Replit and configured for the Replit environment.

 #### Setup Status
-✅ Node.js dependencies installed
+✅ Node.js 20 installed
-✅ Workflow configured for port 5000
+✅ All npm dependencies installed
-✅ Vite dev server configured with `allowedHosts: true` ✅ Server binds to `0.0.0.0:5000`
+✅ Workflow configured for port 5000 with webview output ✅ Vite dev server configured with `allowedHosts: true` for Replit proxy ✅ Server binds to `0.0.0.0:5000` (required for Replit) ✅ Deployment configuration set for autoscale
-⚠️ **Action Required**: MongoDB URI needs to be configured
+⚠️ **Action Required**: MongoDB URI needs to be configured (see below)

 #### Required MongoDB Setup